00

 7. Create Time-Limited Offers

-Adding a countdown timer to your BOGO sale can create urgency, motivating customers to act quickly.
-Use a plugin like WooCommerce Countdown Timer to display the time left for the sale to end.
+Adding a countdown timer creates urgency and pushes customers to buy faster.
+Use a plugin like WooCommerce Countdown Timer to show how much time is left.

 8. Ensure Stock Availability